 The Complete Guide to Gay Marriage

 Every union is totally unique and should be celebrated as such!
-LGBTQ+ couples, allies and wedding guests alike can all attest to having questions regarding same-sex wedding etiquette, and in the world of weddings where there are so many long-standing rules and traditions, we can understand why!
-Nuptials can be confusing enough going by the book, so we knew nontraditional couples could use a newer guide to go by – we provided answers to a few common questions we’ve received regarding gay marriage celebrations and LGBTQ+ weddings we think will help!
+LGBTQIA+ couples, allies and wedding guests alike can all attest to having questions regarding same-sex wedding etiquette, and in the world of weddings where there are so many long-standing rules and traditions, we can understand why!
+Nuptials can be confusing enough going by the book, so we knew nontraditional couples could use a newer guide to go by – we provided answers to a few common questions we’ve received regarding gay marriage celebrations and LGBTQIA+ weddings we think will help!
 Read on down below.

 Who Takes Whose Last Name?

 As arbitrary as it seems, this is totally up to you and your partner!
-Many LGBTQ+ couples opt for hyphenation, some take one name or the other, while other couples choose an entirely new last name altogether.
+Many LGBTQIA+ couples opt for hyphenation, some take one name or the other, while other couples choose an entirely new last name altogether.
 Blend your middle name with your significant other’s or steal something sentimental from your late grandmother.
 What feels the most authentic to the new life you’re starting together?
 When planning a gay marriage, the choice is truly yours!